 Let's get the world behind this lifesaving treaty!

-- Find out whether your government has joined the Convention on Cluster Munitions on our Treaty Status Page.
+- Find out whether your country has joined the Convention on Cluster Munitions on our Treaty Status Page.

-- Contact CMC Campaign Manager Amy Little for support and advice on your campaign work.
+- Contact our Campaign and Communications Manager Firoz Alizada for support and advice on your campaign work.

-- Download the CMC campaign toolkit for inspiration and ideas from CMC campaigners around the world.
+- Download the campaign toolkit for inspiration and ideas from CMC campaigners around the world.

 - Vist our resources page for videos, photos and documents to support your activities.

-- The Fifth Meeting of State Parties to the Convention on Cluster Munitions took place from 2-5 September in San Jose, Costa Rica.
-Take a look at the webpage for the updates and information from this latest Treaty meeting.
+- The Fifth Meeting of State Parties to the Convention on Cluster Munitions took place from 2-5 September 2014 in San Jose, Costa Rica.
+Take a look at the webpage for information from the latest Treaty meeting.

-Continued global outrage following these rare incidents of use is crucial to maintain strong stigmatisation of cluster munitions and help prevent further use.
-It was the global outrage at use of cluster munitions in Lebanon (and other countries) that secured the 2008 Convention on Cluster Munitions.
+Continued global outrage following incidents of use is crucial to maintain strong stigmatisation of cluster munitions and to help prevent further use.
+It was the global outrage at use of the weapon in Lebanon (and other countries) that secured the 2008 Convention on Cluster Munitions.